 The Centre for Army Leadership is the Army’s custodian of leadership debate, thinking and doctrine.
 The Centre conducts academic, evidential-based research, drawing on a network of Government (including other services), Academic, Business and other (national and international) partners to gain knowledge of wider experience and best practice.

-Based at Robertson house, Sandhurst, the Centre has a Military/Civil Service (Academic) mix and works to Sandhurst’s Commandant in his role as the Army’s Director Leadership.
-It’s mission is
+Based at Robertson house, Sandhurst, the Centre has both military and academic staff and works to Sandhurst’s Commandant in his role as the Army’s Director Leadership.
+It’s mission is:

 It does this through 5 activities: